Hervey Lawrence: Cricket career

 Lawrence played a total of seven first-class cricket matches between 1898 and 1911.
 He played four times for Kent County Cricket Club in 1899, having made an appearance for the county Second XI the previous year.
 Lawrence was primarily a bowler but Wisden reports that he "met little success" in his matches for the county, although he played widely in club cricket that year, taking over 200 wickets in all matches during the season.

-On his return from India he played occasionally for Kent's Second XI between 1906 and 1909 before beginning to make appearances for Army sides.
-In 1910 and 1911 he played in one first-class match each year for an Army and Navy side against an Oxbridge side before playing one Army v Navy first-class match in June 1914.
+On his return from India he played occasionally for Kent's Second XI between 1906 and 1909 before beginning to make appearances for Army teams.
+In 1910 and 1911 he played in one first-class match each year for an Army and Navy team against an Oxbridge team before playing one Army v Navy first-class match in June 1914.
 In 1913 he also appeared five times for Suffolk County Cricket Club in the Minor Counties Championship whilst he was serving with the Suffolk Regiment.

 After the war Lawrence appeared occasionally for Bury and West Suffolk Cricket Club between 1927 and 1937 and played once for I Zingari in 1919.